 - In December 2011, the Board authorized Cascade to execute a five-year agreement with Veolia Water, with the option of two five-year terms, to provide operations and maintenance (O&M) services for the entire White River-Lake Tapps Reservoir system.
 In 2021, the Board approved the second five-year term to expire at the end of 2026.
 Veolia's staff of eight provides an entire suite of O&M services and 24/7 coverage. - Currently, the Bellevue-Issaquah Pipeline (BIP) is the only infrastructure Cascade owns that is used to deliver municipal water supply.
-Cascade contracts out the operation and maintenance of the BIP to the Bellevue and Sammamish Plateau Water.
-Bellevue maintains about 1.1 miles of the BIP and Sammamish Plateau Water maintains about 5.9 miles. - VanNess Feldman (VNF) is Cascade's general legal counsel.
+Cascade contracts out the operation and maintenance of the BIP to Bellevue and Sammamish Plateau Water.
+Bellevue maintains about 1.1 miles of the BIP, and Sammamish Plateau Water maintains about 5.9 miles. - VanNess Feldman (VNF) is Cascade's general legal counsel.
 VNF provides Cascade with advice on a variety of legal matters, including but not limited to water rights, contract negotiations, procurement, legislation, regulations, property management, permitting, and dispute resolution.
-VNF attorneys also assist individual member agencies as needed. - TeamLogicIT has provided IT support for Cascade for the last four years for both the Bellevue office and White River-Lake Tapps Reservoir facilities.
-They provide a host of services including, but not limited to, managed IT services, cloud back-ups, cybersecurity and compliance, software and hardware upgrades, and equipment replacement.
+VNF attorneys also assist individual member agencies as needed. - TeamLogicIT provides IT support for Cascade for both the Bellevue office and White River-Lake Tapps Reservoir facilities including, but not limited to, troubleshooting, cloud services, cybersecurity and compliance, software and hardware upgrades, and equipment replacement.